greim/json-graphify/readme.md

   // these declarations describe arbitrary operations
   // on incoming JSON objects prior to being transformed
   // into graphs.
-See "operation objects" below for more
+See "munge objects" below for more
   // details.
-  operations: [ ... ],
+  munge: [ ... ],

   // These declarations control the transformation
   // from the existing object structure to JSON graph.
-  // See "transfer objects" below for more details.
+  // See "move objects" below for more details.
-  transfers: [ ... ]
+  move: [ ... ]
 });
 ```

-## Transfer objects
+## Move objects

 An array of these are passed as an option to the factory method (see above).
-A transfer object is an object with the shape `{ from, to }`.
+A move object is an object with the shape `{ from, to }`.
 `from` is a path (an array of strings) matching sub-roots found in incoming JSON objects.
 `to` is another path pointing to the sub-root's new home in the resultant JSON graph.
 Here's an example: